pyrocms/pyrocms/readme.md

 ### Embedding

-This would be kind of dumb if you couldn't embed pieces of re-usable stuff in your pages.
+Who doesn't like pieces of re-usable stuff in their pages?
+Am I right?
 To embed something, create an embed HTML document in your fizl/embeds and embed it like so:

 `{embed file="example"}`